paul-grassi/800-63-3/sp800-63c/sec10_examples.md

 ##10.
 Assertion Examples

+*This section is non-normative.*

-In this non-normative set of examples, three types of assertion technologies will be discussed: SAML (Security Assertion Markup Language) assertions, Kerberos tickets, and OpenID Connect tokens.
+Three types of assertion technologies will be discussed: SAML (Security Assertion Markup Language) assertions, Kerberos tickets, and OpenID Connect tokens.
 Other assertion technologies MAY be used in an e-authentication environment as long as they meet the requirements set forth herein for the targeted attribute assurance level.

 ### 10.1.
 Security Assertion Markup Language (SAML)